 The Grosse Pointe South Choir Department is comprised of four choral ensembles that involve 130 students in grades 9 – 12.
 Students perform major workshops, concerts and competitions throughout the school year.
 Every other year the choral department travels internationally.
-Past performance tours include Spain, Italy, Greece, England, France and upcoming in 2016, Ireland!
+Past performance tours include Spain, Italy, Greece, England, France and upcoming in 2018, Barcelona and the French Riviera!

 The Grosse Pointe South Choir Department is one of the most successful choral programs in Michigan earning awards for choral sound, choreography, technical assistance, costuming and shows.
 The four choirs build an atmosphere of family in the large South High School community.